AyJ47/AyJ47/README.md

-# Hi there, I'm Ayush Jadon 👋
+# Hi there, I'm Ayush Jadon, this readme file is outdated, i'll be updating this in some time.

 ## Frontend Developer | React & UI/UX Enthusiast